seeq12/seeq-connector-sdk-csharp/README.md

 1. Confirm that no compile errors occurred.
 1. Open the `EntryPoint.cs` file in the `Seeq.Link.SDK.Debugging.Agent` project.
 1. Modify the URL on the line `const string seeqHostUrl = "https://yourserver.seeq.host"` to match your Seeq server.
 This URL may specify either "http" or "https" as appropriate for your server's configuration.
-You may also specify a specific port for the connection if the server is not using the standard 80/443 configuration for http/https.
-Do this by appending it to the end following a colon.
-E.g. `http://test.server:12345`
+You may also specify a custom port for the connection if the server is not using the standard ports (80 for HTTP or 443 for HTTPS).
+To do this, append the port number to the end of the URL, following a colon — e.g., http://test.server:12345.
 1. On your Seeq server as a user with administrator permissions, open the Administration page and select the Agents tab.
 1. Click the +Add Agent button and, in the prompt, provide the hostname of the machine where the development agent will run in the Machine Name field.
 Expand the Advanced options and, in the Agent Name field, enter